tanaikech/ggsrun/help/UpdateHistory.md

 <a name="v151"></a>
 * v1.5.1 (November 2, 2018)
     1. Removed a bug.
-        - When a file information was retrieved, createdTime and modifiedTime couldn't be seen and the information was incompleted.
+        - When a file information was retrieved, createdTime and modifiedTime couldn't be seen and the information was incomplete.

 **You can read "How to install" at [here](https://github.com/tanaikech/ggsrun/blob/master/README.md#howtoinstall).**